PwC tax scandal: Context

 The scandal occurred in the context of increasing privatisation in Australia, which began to accelerate in the 1990s.
 In 2015, the size of the public service was capped to 167,596 employees, which saw the public sector become increasingly reliant on outsourced labour, particularly from consulting firms.

 From 2013 to 2023, state and federal government contracts for the Big Four accounting firms increased by 400%, and 1,270% by the federal government alone.
 By 2023, total federal and state spending on consultants totaled $20.8 billion per year, with $5 billion spent by the federal government alone.
 The federal government was PwC Australia's biggest client, with over $500 million in yearly contracts by 2023.

 The general trend has been described as privatisation by stealth, especially for firms with a clear vested interest, like Deloitte, EY, KPMG, PwC influencing tax law.

 Leadership

 Luke Sayers served as CEO of PwC Australia between April 2012 and May 2020, the breaches by Peter Collins took place during this period of time.
-Tom Seymour succeed Sayers in May of 2020 until his departure as a result of the PwC Tax Scandal.
+Tom Seymour succeed Sayers in May 2020 until his departure as a result of the PwC Tax Scandal.